Tuesday, August 27, 2024

 FDA-Approved Uses for HGH in Adults:

-As discussed before, while HGH has several FDA-approved indications, it is also used off-label for purposes for things such as anti-aging, relative androgen deficiency, athletic performance enhancement, and body composition improvement.
-However, these uses are not approved by the FDA, and the safety and efficacy of HGH for these purposes are not well-established making it risky for doctors to prescribe and treat patients for these reasons.
+Non-Approved or Off-Label Uses: HGH is frequently used off-label for anti-aging, relative androgen deficiency, athletic performance enhancement, and body composition improvement.
+However, these uses are not FDA-approved, and the safety and efficacy of HGH for these purposes are not well-established.
+Prescribing HGH off-label for these reasons for issues like relative androgen deficiency, can carry significant risks, both for the patient and the prescribing physician, due to the potential for side effects and legal concerns.

 What is Tesamorelin?